kernelkit/infix/doc/wifi.md

 - `channel-width`: AP channel bandwidth.
 Supported values are `auto`, `20MHz`, `40MHz`, `80MHz`, and `160MHz`.
 Wider channels require matching hardware, regulatory approval, and are only available on 5GHz/6GHz where supported.
+- `legacy-rates`: Allow legacy 802.11b rates (1, 2, 5.5, 11 Mbps) on 2.4GHz
+  (default: disabled).
+Slow 802.11b clients consume excessive airtime and degrade throughput for all stations, so the rates are normally suppressed.
+  Enable only when old 2.4GHz-only IoT devices need them to associate.
+No effect on 5GHz/6GHz.
 - `probe-timeout`: Seconds to wait for PHY detection at boot (default: 0).
 Set to a non-zero value (e.g., 30) for USB WiFi dongles that are slow to initialize due to firmware loading